Link Search Menu Expand Document

 CVS, the US-based retail pharmacy and healthcare services company, has a large data science team.
 They recently open-sourced uqlm, where UQLM stands for Uncertainty Quantification for Language Models.
 It is a Python package for UQ-based LLM hallucination detection.

-Among the useful tools in this repo are:
+Among the useful tools in this repository are:

 Dean Wampler